 Question: Group I base stock slates P, Q and R needed to be linked.
-All three slates met the prequalification requirements (B.6.1.1) and the typical base stocks (B.6.1.3) within each of these slates had been identified.
+All three slates met the pre-qualification requirements (B.6.1.1) for ACEA A3/B4-23 and the typical base stocks (B.6.1.3) within each of these slates had been identified.

 Slates P, Q and R, each comprise two Group I base stocks.
-SAE 15W-40 formulations are tested against the requirements of ACEA Categories E7-22 and A3/B4-21 using additive packages S and T at concentration recommended for the targeted ACEA performances.
+SAE 15W-40 formulations are tested against the requirements of ACEA Categories E7-22 and A3/B4-23 using additive packages S and T at concentration recommended for the targeted ACEA performances.
 The three formulations contained viscosity modifier G and H respectively.
 The details of the formulations and of the testing results are summarised in Table B.1.